learningnow-admin/brainbreak/content/_index.md

 {{< tagcloud >}}

+## It's easy to contribute!

+New brainbreaks can be submitted [on Github](https://github.com/learningnow-admin/brainbreak).

 ## About this site

-This website is a fork of [Based Cooking](https://based.cooking).
+This website is a copy of [Based Cooking](https://based.cooking).

-## It's easy to contribute!

-New brainbreaks can be submitted [on Github](https://github.com/lukesmithxyz/based.cooking).
-We are funded by you only, not 20MB of ads or privacy-violating trackers per page.